GitLeeRepo/PythonNotes/PythonNotes.md

 main()
 ```

-## Passing Multiple arguements as a Tuple or Dictionary
+## Passing Multiple arguments as a Tuple or Dictionary

 The following demonstrates the use of passing multiple arguments, which is received either as a tuple (with the param preceded by a single asterisk) or as a dictionary (with the param preceded with a double asterisk)